 Future planned capital maintenance programmes

 Details on how we manage highway infrastructure asset management can be found in our Highway Infrastructure Asset Management Policy (PDF, 44KB).
 In summary, we will implement cost-effective maintenance strategies which provide the longest life for the lowest cost.
 We will no longer be tackling maintenance on a “worst first” basis.
-More information on this approach can be found by downloading our document Suffolk Highways - Planned Capital Maintenance Programmes.
+More information on this approach can be found by downloading our document Suffolk Highways - Planned Capital Maintenance Programmes (PDF, 50KB).